antw/quinn/README.md

 History
 -------

+#### Git HEAD _August 16th, 2012_

+* Added support for changing the value with the keyboard arrow keys, page up and down.
+Alt+Left and Alt+Right will instantly set the minimum and maximum values respectively.

 #### 1.0.2 _July 11th, 2012_

 * Added a HiDPI "Retina" sprite.
 If you wish to use it, be sure to update